vikejs/vike/README.md

 Performance is usually a bad reason to choose CR over SR: chances are that the dev time wasted on CR's added complexity would be better invested in other performance-critical aspects of your application.
-That said, if your business has a strong requirement for you to squeeze out every possible millisecond of latency, then CR will give you non-negligable improvement in page transition speed.
-Or, if you are building a simple application, such as a homepage or a blog, then CR can be a good choice as it gives you that cool effect of smooth page transitions.
+That said, if your business has a strong requirement for you to squeeze out every possible millisecond of latency, then CR will give you a non-negligable improvement in page transition speed.
+Or, if you are building a simple application, such as a homepage or a blog, then CR can be the right choice as it gives you that cool effect of smooth page transitions and the architectural DX scability of your simple app is not much of a problem to begin with.

-By default, `vite-plugin-ssr` does SR and you can opt-in for CR by using `useClientRouter()`.
+By default, `vite-plugin-ssr` does SR. You opt-in for CR by using `useClientRouter()`.
  - [API - `import { useClientRouter } from 'vite-plugin-ssr/client/router'`](#import--useClientRouter--from-vite-plugin-ssrclientrouter)

 <br/><br/>